YusufAhmedMuhammed/GTST_course/README.md

-# GTST_course
-This is note written while taking geez tech security tester course
+This is note written while taking the Geez Tech Secutity Tester **®** Course